R: Getting started with R

 Recently released RStudio, which is free, provides an integrated environment including a script editor that will probably displace previously available editors.

-There are a number of other possibilities, some of which are free.
+RStudio has probably superseded previous R editors but for historical completeness one can metion a number of other possibilities, some of which are free.
 Emacs is very powerful but difficult to learn, Tinn-R (see below) under Windows is easier to install and use but suffers from less than perfect reliability.
 WinEdt is not expensive (Academic: US$40) and is considered a very good editor with an interface, R-WinEdt designed for R.

 Keeping your work

-A simple way to keep output and selected graphs so they can eventually become part of a report is to copy and paste output and graphs into a Word file.
+A more primitive but simple way to keep output and selected graphs so they can eventually become part of a report is to copy and paste output and graphs into a Word file.
 Graphs can be copied and pasted as 'Windows metafiles' without loss of resolution.
 Text in the R output window should be pasted with a 'fixed width font' such as Courier New.

 Using and installing packages